adlawson/clock/README.md

 This library was originally intended for other purposes but was deemed insufficient.

 It isn't reliable enough for time-sensitive operations because it is merely built ontop of `setTimeout`.
-It *is* still useful, however, for polling operations and other time independent operations.
+It *is* still useful, however, for polling and other time independent applications.

 ### Usage ###